 Working the glutes will not only keep one’s muscles active and flexible, but also allows for more strength as well as better balance and mobility.

-The winning foot position on leg press for glutes is the combination of high and wide foot placements.
+The optimal foot placement on leg press for glutes is the combination of high and wide foot positions.
 Both the high and wide stances target the glutes individually, so integrating the two makes this the supreme position for glute gains in both strength and size.

 Anyone who gives this pair of foot placements a try will attest to how much they can feel the increased focus on and burn in the glutes.
 The hamstrings and hips will both benefit from this foot placement as well.